 There are also other laboratory tests that we do, and they can point towards inflammation, but usually, rheumatoid factor and anti-CCP antibodies (that are positive in patients with Rheumatoid arthritis) are negative in Polymyalgia rheumatica.

 Headaches are a critical sign that you need to know about.
 I am heavily educating my patients with Polymyalgia rheumatica about headaches.

 Please pay attention now!

-Symptoms like joint pain in the shoulder and hips area, morning stiffness, losing weight, and fevers can precede the onset of headaches with a few weeks; they can mimic another more severe disease, vasculitis of the temporal arteries.
+Symptoms like joint pain in the shoulder and hip area, morning stiffness, losing weight, and fevers can precede the onset of headaches within a few weeks; they can mimic another more severe disease, vasculitis of the temporal arteries.
 We call this GIANT CELL ARTERITIS or TEMPORAL arteritis.
 Once again, this is a very serious disease that can cause inflammation of the brain vessels and lead to many complications, from strokes to blindness.